Balbinoo/Projet_NextJS/README.md

 ## About the Project

-Hello, my name is Rodrigo Balbino, I'm currently a Master's student at École des Mines de Saint-Étienne, France, pursuing a double diploma in Microelectronics and Computer Science.

-## Purpose

 This project provides a seamless platform where users can discover an extensive list of the best free-to-play games.
 By leveraging modern web technologies, the platform ensures an intuitive and engaging user experience.

 ## Live Demo